Anonymous3445/VotIE/README.md

 The best-performing model from the paper is available on Hugging Face:

 - **DeBERTa-V3-Base + CRF** (Best Model): [`Anonymous3445/DeBERTa-CRF-VotIE`](https://huggingface.co/Anonymous3445/DeBERTa-CRF-VotIE)
+- **🎯 Interactive Demo**: [VotIE-demo on Hugging Face Spaces](https://huggingface.co/spaces/Anonymous3445/VotIE-demo) – Try the model directly in your browser

 **Usage:**
 ```python